tamalsaha/voyager-dns-cert/README.md

 ## FAQ: Let's Encrypt

 ### How to renew my LE certificates?
 LE issues certificates that are valid for 90 days.
 Voyager operator will try renewing your certificate 7 days prior to expiration.
-Once renewed certificates are issued, HAProxy will be automatically updated to use the new certificate.
+Once renewed certificates are issued, HAProxy will be automatically updated to use the new certificates.

 ### I think I did everything according to this doc but my certificate is not issuing?
 How do I debug?
 To debug, describe the certificate object and check the events listed under it.
 Voyager will report any warning events under the certificate object.